-Idaho, Nevada, Oregon, Utah, and Washington: Not more than 60 days, which may be split between 2 segments.
+Idaho, Nevada, Oregon, Utah, and Washington: Not more than 60 days.
 The daily bag limit is 15 mourning and white-winged doves in the aggregate.

 Arizona and California: Not more than 60 days, which may be split between 2 segments, September 1-15 and November 1-January 15.
 In Arizona, during the first segment of the season, the daily bag limit is 15 mourning and white-winged doves in the aggregate, of which no more than 10 could be white-winged doves.
 During the remainder of the season, the daily bag limit is 15 mourning doves.
 In California, the daily bag limit is 15 mourning and white-winged doves in the aggregate, of which no more than 10 could be white-winged doves.